apace100/origins-docs/docs/power_types/modify_food.md

     }
 }
 ```
-This power will add 1 and a half shanks of hunger, and 1 saturation point if a player eats a dried kelp.
+This power will add 1 and a half shanks of hunger, and 1 saturation point if a player eats a dried kelp, totalling to 2 shanks of hunger (4 hunger points) and 6.4 saturation points.